-Tailwind takes into consideration ALL pins you made in the past while Pinterest looks more closely on the more recent account performance.
+Tailwind takes into consideration ALL pins you made in the past, while Pinterest looks more closely at the more recent account performance.
 While old underperforming pins can keep your Tailwind factors low, good performing recent pins will have Pinterest make your pins more visible.

 For Pinterest marketing success, you want your boards to earn a high number of repins – no matter if they are your own boards or group boards.